June 30 in Yankee History

 • With Willie McCovey just having homered twice in the same inning three days before, Cliff Johnson repeated the feat in the eighth inning of an 11-5 Yankee demolishing of the Blue Jays on June 30, 1977.
 Cliff hit three in succession on the day, and the Yanks moved within half a game of first-place Boston.

-• The first of two June 30, 2009 pindtriped transactions would have a significant impact on the season, as the Pirates traded rightfielder Eric Hinske to the Yankees.
+• The first of two June 30, 2009 pinstriped transactions would have a significant impact on the season, as the Pirates traded rightfielder Eric Hinske to the Yankees.
 The Yanks also signed draft pick outfielder Judsan Golson as well.

 • In yet another Battle of New York on June 30, 2006, The Yanks beat old friend Orlando “el duque” Hernandez and the Mets 2-0.
-Due to injury, Mike Mussina just went four witth the win going to Ron Villone, and Jason Giambi homered.
+Due to injury, Mike Mussina just went four with the win going to Ron Villone, and Jason Giambi homered.

 • The Yankees sent Ken Griffey, Sr. to the Braves on June 30, 1986, for outfielder Claudell Washington and infielder Paul Zuvella.